-On February 5, 2020, Silver One entered into an agreement to acquire a 100% interest in a very high-grade native silver prospect in Arizona.
-The property, Phoenix Silver, lies within the "Arizona Silver Belt", immediately adjacent to the prolific copper producing area of Globe, Arizona.
+The Phoenix Silver Property is a very high-grade native silver prospect in Arizona that lies within the "Arizona Silver Belt", immediately adjacent to the prolific copper producing area of Globe, Arizona.
 Multiple native silver vein fragments, interpreted to have been transported short distances downslope from partially exposed vein structures, have been found at or near-surface in numerous areas throughout the property.